Best Cat Litter For Asthma

 Another commonality of the asthma-friendly cat litters that we have come across is that many of them are made of all-natural ingredients.
 This can include things such as paper, corn, wood, and more.

 However, it is important to state that just because a cat litter isn’t made of clay doesn’t mean that it would automatically be good for someone with asthma or allergies.
 Quite a few of these all-natural cat litters can still emit pretty powerful perfume smells.
-In addition, many of them can still produce significant levels of dust (although rarely at the dust levels of clay and some crystal cat litters).
+Also, many of them can still produce significant levels of dust (although rarely at the dust levels of clay and some crystal cat litters).

 It will be up to you and your cat to try to find that happy balance between low dust levels and perfumes while still being able to find odors and potentially clump.